nmurilo/BeholderWifi/README.md

 2. Supported Systems

-Beholder currently works ony in Linux machines.
+Beholder currently works only on Linux machines.

 -------------